thiagowfx/thiagowfx.github.io/content/posts/2022-02-08-thoughts-on-gemini.md

 Conclusion: As Kev puts it:

-> I’m not sure if you heard, but [The Web Is F*cked](https://thewebisfucked.com) and techies everywhere are touting the Gemini protocol as its saviour.
+> I'm not sure if you heard, but [The Web Is F*cked](https://thewebisfucked.com) and techies everywhere are touting the Gemini protocol as its saviour.
 I disagree.
 A lot.

 I will end this article with a praise for Gemini, courtesy of [Drew DeVault](https://drewdevault.com/2020/11/01/What-is-Gemini-anyway.html).
 Drew argues that: